Aiden429740/Digital-Portfolio/Documentation.md

 ## Chrome
 ![Chrome](/framework/src/images/Markdown/Chrome.png)

 Between these 2 browsers, there is a height difference that squeezes chrome.
 There is also a notable size difference between the text and logo.
 Chrome becomes smaller and Firefox has bigger readability.
+Firefox would be better in terms of feedback received, this helps with reading, proportions and

 # Timeline
-## Designs
+* ## Designs
 I have expected the design to take roughly 3 days, hours for revisions and redesign choices.
-## Website
+* ## Website
 I expect to have the first 3 pages, Home, About Me and More by the 25th and carry on with other pages like skills, achievements and more.